Frequently Asked Questions

 What types of employers hire after completion of the program?

-After completing the Edmonds CC Project Management program, students have gotten jobs at many different companies including: Premera, Boeing, Microsoft contracts, ADP/Cobalt, K&H Integrated Print Solutions, Raw Material Solutions, World Television, and ABW Technologies.
-Visit the Edmonds Community College Group on LinkedIn to see where many alumni are working.
+After completing the Edmonds College Project Management program, students have gotten jobs at many different companies including: Premera, Boeing, Microsoft contracts, ADP/Cobalt, K&H Integrated Print Solutions, Raw Material Solutions, World Television, and ABW Technologies.
+Visit the Edmonds College Group on LinkedIn to see where many alumni are working.

 When is the next start date?